 For students who have previously earned a bachelor’s degree and elect to pursue admission for an additional bachelor’s degree, the following rules and policies apply:

-Students may not be admitted to pursue a CoE bachelor’s degree that is substantially similar to a degree of the same or lower level (bachelor’s or master’s) as they already hold, or declare into such a similar degree program after admission.
+Students who already have a bachelor’s degree in Engineering are advised to pursue a graduate degree or declare into such a similar degree program after admission.
 The Office of the Associate Dean for Undergraduate Education will have ultimate authority to decide if a candidate’s prior degrees are too similar to a proposed degree to allow admission or declaration.

 In order to be qualified for a second bachelor’s degree, candidates should have taken Calculus 1 and 2, Physics 1, Chemistry, English Composition and Computer Programming, C++, at an institution of higher education and have an academic record that suggests high levels of accomplishment.
 These courses can have been completed as part of their original degree, but could also have been taken for other reasons.
 They should have been completed no more than ten (10) years before admission, and ideally less than seven (7) years prior to admission.